aliciamendes/todo-list/README.md

 ### 💡 How use

-You can add your tasks and organize them.
-You can also edit, remove and pin your tasks.
+You can add your tasks.
+You can also edit and remove your tasks.

 ###